education.vic.gov.au

 • Catholic schools are required to recruit in line with their regular CECV Diocesan processes.
 Please liaise with your Diocesan Employment Relations Unit regarding the appointment of staff.

-• Refer to the Resources tab for detailed information and resources on the Mental Health in Primary Schools Program, including detailed questions and answers, fact sheets and an example position descriptions template.
+• Refer to the Resources tab for detailed information and resources on the Mental Health in Primary Schools initiative, including detailed questions and answers, fact sheets and an example position descriptions template.

 includes information on the Mental Health in Primary Schools Program